CBSE

 Members1 chairman and 6 other members

-After the Indian independence in 1947, the name of this board was changed by the Indian government.
-In which the name of this board was changed to Central Board of Secondary Education (CBSE) and its head office was established in Delhi.
+After Indian independence in 1947, the name of this board was changed by the Indian government to the Central Board of Secondary Education (CBSE), and its head office was established in Delhi.

 Organization of Central Board of Secondary Education